cloudflare/mcp-server-cloudflare/README.md

 Some features may require a paid Cloudflare Workers plan.
 Ensure your Cloudflare account has the necessary subscription level for the features you intend to use.

-Ensure your Cloudflare account has the necessary subscription level for the features you intend to use.

 ## Features

 ### Workers Management